johnhalz/Odyssey/docs/API/Usage & Documentation.md

 ## Usage the API in Other Languages

 Currently, there are no existing packages that can be easily downloaded that interface with Odyssey’s API.
+They are coming soon though!
 Packages for the following languages are planned for development though:

 - Python
 - Swift
+- Rust